Speech Therapy Consulting

 Picture

-Analissa is a fourth year student at California State University, Sacramento majoring in Communication Sciences and Disorders.
-She will be graduating with a Bachelor’s Degree to pursue her goal to achieve a Master’s Degree in Speech Language Pathology to become a licensed SLP.
-Analissa’s passion in becoming an SLP took place from her caring personality to help children achieve their greatest potential.
-She has multiple family members with autism which encouraged her to join a field where it is rewarding to help people and their families and create a positive impact in their lives.
-Analissa is bilingual as both of her parent’s first language was Spanish.
-In her free time, she enjoys spending time with her family and friends, binge watching different shows and movies, and loves to explore places and try different foods and treats.
+Analissa is a licensed Speech-Language Pathology Assistant.
+She graduated from California State University, Sacramento with a Bachelor’s of Science Degree in Communication Sciences and Disorders.
+She received her Speech-Language Pathology Assistant certification at CSU Sacramento’s Speech-Language Pathology Assistant Summer Program.
+Analissa’s passion in the field of Speech-Language Pathology took place from her caring personality to help children achieve their greatest potential.
+She has multiple family members with autism.
+This encouraged her to join a field where it is rewarding to help people and their families and create a positive impact in their lives.
+Analissa is bilingual as both of her parent’s first languages are Spanish.
+Analissa’s ultimate goal is to obtain a Master’s Degree in Speech-Language Pathology and soon become a SLP in the near future.
+In her free time, she enjoys spending time with her family and friends, exploring new places and trying different foods and treats.
+She is obsessed with miniature dachshunds, loves to watch Gilmore Girls, and enjoys binge watching different shows and movies.

 Picture